kilymax/funeral-app2/README.md

    npm start
    ```

-You can also open an already running application using [Vercel](https://ritual-journal.vercel.app/)
+You can also open an already running application using Vercel – [Funeral App](https://ritual-journal.vercel.app/)
 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->